laxmikant-ainapure/upcxx/INSTALL.md

 This compiles all available tests for the default network and then runs them.

-If it is not possible to both compile and run parallel applications in the same environment, then one may apply the following two-steps in place of `make check`:
+If it is not possible to both compile and run parallel applications in the same environment, then one may apply the following two steps in place of `make check`:

-First, in an environment suited to compilation, run `make tests-clean tests`.
+1. In an environment suited to compilation, run `make tests-clean tests`.
 This will remove any test executables left over from previous attempts, and then compiles all tests for all available networks.
 One may restrict this to a subset of the available networks by appending something like `NETWORKS='<net1> <net2>'` to this command, where network names (such as `smp`, `udp`, `ibv` or `aries`) should be substituted for the placeholders.

-Second, in an environment suited to execution of parallel applications, run `make run-tests`.
+2. In an environment suited to execution of parallel applications, run `make run-tests`.
 As in the first step, one may set `NETWORKS` on the `make` command line to limit the tests run to some subset of the detected networks.

-Setting of `NETWORKS` to restrict what is tested may be necessary, for instance, if GASNet-EX detected libraries for a network not actually present in your system.
+Setting of `NETWORKS` to restrict what is tested may be necessary, for instance, if GASNet-EX detected libraries for a network not physically present in your system.
 This will often occur for InfiniBand (which GASNet-EX identifies as `ibv`) due to presence of the associated libraries on many Linux distributions.
 One may, if desired, return to the configure step and pass